DavidVorick/CodeCommit/UserSpecification.md

 3. Run the build for the project.
 If the build passes, exit successfully.
 4. If the build fails, construct a prompt for an LLM requesting that the build be fixed.
-5. Return to step 2 up to three times total in an attempt to get the build passing, for a total of 1 initial attempt and three repair attempts.
+5. Return to step 2 up to three times in an attempt to get the build passing, for a total of 1 initial attempt and three repair attempts.
 6. If the build does not pass after three repair attempts, the update is considered to have failed, and the binary will exit with an error.

-The build is only considered to be passing if build.sh exits with an error code of 0.
+The build is considered to be passing if and only if build.sh exits with an error code of 0.

 ### The Initial Query